In 2018, Diakon celebrated 150 years of caring for our neighbors

 Named the first superintendent of the home, Willard spent the next year on the road raising some $4,000 to equip the home for its mission of serving “poor orphan children … [supplying] their temporal wants … [educating] them physically, intellectually, morally, and religiously … and … extend[ing] over them a wholesome guardianship.”

 So began the now more-than-150-year ministry offered by Diakon—a ministry that also includes the somewhat similar history of The Lutheran Home at Topton, established in 1896.

-To mark that milestone, to reaffirm our church affiliation and to rededicate ourselves to another 150 years of service, Diakon has held and will continue to hold numerous events in 2018:
+To mark that milestone, to reaffirm our church affiliation and to rededicate ourselves to another 150 years of service, Diakon held numerous events in 2018:

 - February: Staff appreciation events at all program locations and senior living communities

 - 4:30 p.m., March 15: Dedication of the Helen N. Palmer Center for Permanency, as well as renovations to the historic Old Main building on The Lutheran Home at Topton campus

-- Mid- to Late 2018: Local celebrations and rededications at Diakon program centers and senior living communities (see below)
+- Mid- to Late 2018: Local celebrations and rededications at all Diakon program centers and senior living communities (see below)

 - 4 p.m., Oct.
-21, 2018: Performance by Jeanne Robertson, nationally known humorist - In Celebration of 150 Years of Caring for Our Neighbors, Strand Theatre at the Appell Center for the Performing Arts, York, Pa.
+21, 2018: Sold-out performance by Jeanne Robertson, nationally known humorist - In Celebration of 150 Years of Caring for Our Neighbors, Strand Theatre at the Appell Center for the Performing Arts, York, Pa.